MinSuan96/minsuan96.github.io/_pages/experience.md

 3. GUI Interface Testing: Directly engaging with the CBS GUI interface to assess and validate the overall performance and features of the system.

 # Past Experience

+## Java Tutor and Marker at The University of Edinburgh

 | Job Title: |   | Java Tutor and Marker                                   |
 | ---------  | - | ------------------------------------------------------- |